milesaturpin/bct-paper-files/llama.md

 ![Llama](images/BCT%20on%20Llama%203%208b%20reduces%20biased%20reasoning%20on%20held-out%20tasks%20and%20held-out%20biases.png)

-BCT reduces biased reasoning on held-out tasks for the bias we train on (Suggested Answer), with a BRR ratio of X. It also generalizes to held-out biases with a BRR ratio of .
+We see the same pattern of results as for GPT-3.5T: BCT virtually eliminates biased reasoning on held-out tasks for the bias we train on (Suggested Answer).
+It also exhibits good generalization to held-out biases.
 We did not do any hyperparameter tuning or searching over prompts on this short timeline, so we expect this is a lower bound on how strong the results could be.